vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 - tier2
 ---

-# Address common false-positive scenarios with exclusions
+# Address common false-positive scenarios with exclusions in Microsoft Defender for Endpoint

 A false positive is when an entity, such as a file or a process, was detected and identified as malicious, even though the entity isn't a threat.
 This article describes common false-positive scenarios you might encounter, and how you can address them with exclusions.
 For more information about exclusions, see [Exclusions overview](navigate-defender-endpoint-antivirus-exclusions.md).